 Knee injuries are more common in contact sports.
-Meniscus tears and ACL injuries are both very common in football players.
-Osteoarthritis can be the end result of a knee injury.
+Meniscus tears and ACL injuries are both very common in young football players.
+Osteoarthritis can be the end result of a severe knee injury.
 The elite athlete most at risk for osteoarthritis had a partial menisectomy, or removal of a torn meniscus.

 Osteoarthritis is the long term, end result of chronic repetitive damage to the knee, or it can be due to the long lasting effects of one or more severe injuries resulting in the need for knee surgery.
 It is well known that professional football players have a high incidence of knee osteoarthritis.
 Until recently we knew little about the incidence of osteoarthritis in the elite, college level football player.